ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 9. Update OpenWrt system or kernel

-Access the OpenWrt system from the browser, in the `System` menu, choose `Amlogic Treasure Box`, choose `Upgrade OpenWrt Firmware` or `Change OpenWrt Kernel` feature to upgrade.
-(You can upgrade from a higher version like 5.15.50 to a lower version like 5.10.125, or you can upgrade from a lower version like 5.10.125 to a higher version like 5.15.50.
-The level of the kernel version number does not affect the upgrade, you can freely upgrade/downgrade).
+Access the OpenWrt system via browser, navigate to `System` menu > `Amlogic Treasure Box`, and use the `Upgrade OpenWrt Firmware` or `Change OpenWrt Kernel` feature to upgrade.
+(You can downgrade from a higher version such as 5.15.50 to a lower version such as 5.10.125, or upgrade from a lower version to a higher version.
+The kernel version number does not affect the upgrade operation—you can freely upgrade or downgrade).

 [SOS]: In cases where a kernel update is incomplete due to special reasons, causing the system to fail to boot from eMMC/NVMe/sdX, you can boot an OpenWrt system with any kernel version from USB or other disks.
 To perform kernel rescue, go to `System Menu` > `Amlogic Service` > `Online Download Update` > `Rescue Kernel` to restore the normal use of the original system.
 You can also use the command `openwer-kernel -s` in the `TTYD terminal` for kernel rescue.
 When no disk parameter is specified, it defaults to restoring the kernel from a USB device to eMMC/NVMe/sdX.
 If the device has multiple disks, you can specify the exact disk name that needs to be restored.
 An example is as follows: